 Accessibility statement

-We want as many people as possible to be able to use the site, so have designed it so that it lets you edit your preferred settings, with options to:
+We want as many people as possible to be able to use the site, so have designed it to let you edit your preferred settings, with options to:

 • change colours, contrast levels and fonts